 Magnesium threonate is a form of the essential mineral magnesium.
-The body requires magnesium for various crucial functions, including enzyme reactions, protein synthesis, glucose control, muscle function, and nerve function.
+The body requires magnesium for various functions, including protein synthesis, glucose control, and nerve function.

 Evidence suggests an individual may benefit from a reduced risk of dementia and other age-related diseases if they have a high intake or circulating levels of magnesium.
 This is potentially due to the importance of magnesium to the brain and nerves.